 - Other award offered in conjunction with APA/UPA

 - FAQ's and Tips for applicants

-In addition, 28 University of Sydney Postgraduate Awards (UPA) are available in 2013 and they are similar to the APA in terms of tenure and benefits.
+University of Sydney Postgraduate Awards (UPA) are also available and they are similar to the APA in terms of tenure and benefits.
 Eligible APA applicants are automatically considered for these awards.

-The University awards APA and UPA twice a year – applications for the Semester one round opens in late August and applications for the Semester two round opens in May.
+The University awards these scholarships twice a year - applications for Round One open in September and applications for Round Two open in May.

 Some faculties and departments also offer postgraduate research scholarships and top-up awards with the APA/UPA process (see Sections 3 and 4 of the information document below).

 2017 Round One applications are now closed.
 Application closing date has been extended to 9am AEDT (daylight savings), 17 October 2016.

 Please see the APA/UPA Information Document and Research Potential Indicator/Research Experience Points (RPI/REP) document above.